DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Context Construction for Mental Health Support Chatbot

 \textbf{Raw Message History:} Message-by-message conversation history from recent sessions, providing detailed behavioral context and immediate conversational flow.

 The complete context is truncated to 15,000 tokens, prioritizing recent session content and current session summary over distant history.
-All context components are automatically generated using production usage—user profiles from onboarding and session summaries after each conversation—with approximately 100,000 user profiles available for training and evaluation.
+All context components are automatically generated using production usage, with approximately 100,000 user profiles available for training and evaluation.
 This enables our approach to scale naturally with system usage without requiring manual annotation or synthetic data generation.